Meltano uses an approval workflow for all pull requests.

 - Assign the pull request to any eligible approvers as shown in the GitHub Pull Request UI (or specified in CODEOWNERS) for a review cycle.

 - Once the review is done the reviewer may approve the pull request or send it back for further iteration.

 - Once approved, the pull request will be merged by any Meltano maintainer.

 A contributor can ask for a review on any pull request, without this pull request being done and/or ready to merge.

-Asking for a review is asking for feedback on the implementation, not approval of the merge request.
+Asking for a review is asking for feedback on the implementation, not approval of the pull request.
 It is also the perfect time to familiarize yourself with the code base.
 If you don’t understand why a certain code path would solve a particular problem, that should be sent as feedback: it most probably means the code is cryptic/complex or that the problem is bigger than anticipated.

 Meltano makes use of ADR's (Architectural Decision Records) to record architectural decisions roughly as described by Michael Nygard.
 In a nutshell, these are used to document architectural decisions and to provide a record of the decisions made by the team and contributors in regard to Meltano's architecture.
 These are held in docs/adr.
-To propose or add a new ADR, its simplest to create a new entry using adr-tools, and then send a long a merge request for review.
+To propose or add a new ADR, its simplest to create a new entry using adr-tools, and then send a long a pull request for review.

 All new features should be covered via the integration tests.
 In some cases a new feature or feature change may already be covered indirectly by one of the existing examples and no changes required.
 If you need an explicit test you can do so by either updating an existing guide (e.g. to include calling your new feature) or by creating a new guide to demo (and thus test) a more complex behavior.

 If adding a net-new entry or changing the behavior of an existing example, please be sure to update the table of contents in the README.md accordingly.